 If your crime isn’t on the list, you may be eligible to petition for a record sealing after a waiting period.
 How long you have to wait depends on the type of crime.
 Here are the waiting periods for the different types of convictions:

-- Substance abuse offense – 3 years, and you must complete probation and parole; your wait may be shortened based on the terms of your conviction
+- Substance abuse offenses – 3 years, and you must complete probation and parole; your wait may be shortened based on the terms of your conviction

 Typically, the clock starts ticking when you complete your sentence.
 For example, if you’re convicted of drunk driving, and you serve a one-year probation, the seven-year wait begins on the day that you complete your probation.